 This happens a lot when I help a client get ready to move.

-Kelly felt satisfied knowing that she was being productive.
+Kelly’s frustration was eased knowing that she was being productive.
 The boys were relieved that they could take all their toys with them.
-Then, after the move, when everyone had emotionally transitioned, downsizing the toys was a breeze.
+When they got to the new house, the extra toys did not get in the way.
+And after a month or so, when everyone had emotionally transitioned, downsizing the toys was a breeze.

-I didn’t know it at the time, but my suggestions for Kelly would become the basis for what is now the Home On Purpose MOVING MINI-SERIES.
+I didn’t know it at the time, but my suggestions for Kelly (and the other clients who I have helped move) would become the basis for what is now the Home On Purpose MOVING MINI-SERIES.

-If you are planning to move in the near future, click the link below, sign up for the Home On Purpose Moving Mini-Series and get started today!
+If there is a move in your future, click the button below, sign up for the Home On Purpose Moving Mini-Series and get started today!